 Update on the project to build Gresley class P2 No. 2007 Prince of Wales - Britain’s most powerful steam locomotive

-The first Roadshow is at the Great Northern Hotel, Peterborough.
+The ninth 2019 Roadshow is at Darlington Locomotive Works, Hopetown Lane, Darlington, DL3 6RQ.
 Each presentation will feature key Trust personnel including Mark Allatt (P2 Project Director) and/or David Elliott (Director of Engineering) and will cover the background to the project, progress to-date, future plans and details of how to get involved.
 The presentation will start promptly at 11:00hrs until 13:00hrs on each of the days listed below and are open to existing supporters and interested members of the public:

 - Saturday 2nd November 2019 – Darlington Locomotive Works, Darlington

-- Saturday 7th December 2019 – Manchester – venue to be confirmed.
+- Saturday 7th December 2019 – Pendulum Hotel (Manchester Conference Centre), Manchester.

 Progress building Britain’s most powerful steam locomotive continues at Darlington Locomotive Works and includes:

-- Cab erected and cab side window frames fitted; engine footplating and splasher kits delivered and permanently fitted to frames
+- Frames: engine’s frames erected; all frame stays, brackets, horn blocks, axle boxes & buffers cast and fitted; cab erected and cab side & spectacle window frames fitted; footplating & splasher kits fitted to frames

 Over the next 12 months, the Darlington based team aims to: